tmhglnd/mercury/README.md

 **A minimal and human-readable language for the live coding of algorithmic electronic audiovisual performances.**

-Programmed in the Cycling'74 Max8 node-based creative coding environment, as an abstracted layer on the Max/MSP audio engine and with the use of Javascript for parsing, lexing and generative algorithms and Jitter/OpenGL for the visuals and the responsive texteditor.
+Programmed in the Cycling'74 Max8 node-based creative coding environment, as an abstracted layer on the Max/MSP audio engine and with the use of Node4Max for parsing, lexing and generative algorithms and Jitter/OpenGL for the visuals and the responsive texteditor.

+>See also the [NodeJS Total-Serialism Package](https://github.com/tmhglnd/total-serialism#total-serialism) for an extensive library of Algorithmic Composition Methods

 ![Livecoding Performance with Mercury (photo: Zuzanna Zgierska)](media/mercury-live.png)